mrtechghost/code-review-week-challenges/README.md

-# XSS Fun Challenges
+# Fun Challenges

-This repo contains a series of XSS challenges that get harder and harder to exploit.
+This repo contains a series of challenges that get harder and harder to exploit for common types of vulnerabilities.